-The heavy metals such as Cr, Cu, and Pb which are sourced from wood material were tested, because the liquefaction reaction is carried out in strong acidic conditions.
-The inductively coupled plasma atomic emission spectroscopy (ICP-AES Optima 5300 DV, Perkin Elmer Co., Ltd., Japan) analysis was used as the analysis tool, the two kinds of woody material were digested with concentrated HNO3 (3 ml) and HF (3 ml), then the solutions were heated to dryness on an aluminum heating block at 100°C. After 1 h adding HNO3 (10 ml) and HF

-(2 ml), these extract solutions were left overnight on a heating block, and the temperature raised slowly to 200°C and heated to dryness.
-The residue in the tubes was then leached with 0.1 N of HNO3 and made-up to final volumes of 50 ml sample to analyse the heavy metal ions.
+The heavy metals such as Cr, Cu, and Pb which are sourced from wood material had been tested, because the liquefaction reaction is carried out in strong acidic conditions.
+The inductively coupled plasma atomic emission spectroscopy (ICP-AES Optima 5300 DV, Perkin Elmer Co., Ltd., Japan) analysis had been using as the analysis project, the two kinds of woody material were digested with concentrated HNO3 (3ml) and HF (3ml), then the solutions were heated to dryness on an aluminum heating block at 100°C. After 1h adding HNO3 (10ml) and HF (2ml), these extract solutions were left overnight on a heating block, and the temperature raised slowly to 200°C and heated to dryness.
+The residue in the tubes was then leached with 0.1N of HNO3, and made-up to final volumes of 50 ml sample to analysis the heavy metal ions.